shotgunsoftware/tk-framework-desktopserver/resources/python/README.md

 ```

 This will bake the official versions of each package we need to install in
-every platform (Python Version, Operating System).
+every Operating System.

 ### Execute the script `install_source_only.sh`

-In MAC, execute the script `install_source_only.sh` with every virtualenv:
+In MAC, execute the script `install_source_only.sh`:

 ```shell
 cd resources/python